moricho/moricho.github.io/index.md

     - Load test: made scenarios, prepared the production equivalent data, and got loads on the system with Locust
     - Performance tuning: tuned the performance of the application, Envoy parameter and pod replica size based on the load test
   - Developed a helper application with TypeScript, Cloud Function, Cloud Pub/Sub, Terraform, etc
-- **Recruit Technologies**
-  - Replaced legacy system to new system using ECS Fargate
-  - Build CI pipeline
 - **BASE**
   - Participated in launch of a new fintech business
   - Developed the API in Go (adopt TDD and Layered Architecture)